 Electronic communications is all about interlinking circuits (processors or other integrated circuits) to create a symbiotic system.
-For SCAAD and Telemetry systems that to swap information, they must share a common standard communication protocol.
+For SCADA and Telemetry systems that to swap information, they must share a common standard communication protocol.
 Communication protocols have been designed to achieve data exchange.

 Serial Data Communications

 The most common serial communication protocols are RS232, RS485, RS422, USB, and Ethernet.
 But because USB and Ethernet require powerful interfaces with complex protocols, many efficient devices utilized RS232, RS485, and RS422 which is what this note is all about.
 For more information, read Application AN236(SerialComm)

 Serial Protocol Comparison Chart